Your journey is unique, and the joy awaiting you will be worth every moment

 Retrograde Ejaculation

 Retrograde Ejaculation is otherwise known as a dry orgasm.
 Although some men with retrograde ejaculation still ejaculate at some point, they might experience less fluid.
 In a few men, Retrograde ejaculation can lead to infertility.
-There is a minimal possibility of sperm fertilising an egg when very little or no ejaculate leaves the body
+There is a minimal possibility of sperm fertilizing an egg when very little or no ejaculate leaves the body.

 Sperm Transport Issues